Zafeer/tdd-refactor-legacy/README.md

    Start by writing failing tests, implement functionality, and refactor iteratively.

 5. **Run Tests:**
-   Use vitest verify your solution:
+   Use vitest to verify your solution:
    ```bash
    npm run test:watch  # JavaScript/TypeScript
    ```